hjwp/python-conference-beginners-day/coaches-briefing.md

-as it sounds -- conferences are times when we all look forward to catching up with our conference friends that we only see once a year, and we enjoying geeking out to the absolute max and talking about all the tech stuff we've been learning, the geekier the better.
+as it sounds -- conferences are times when we all look forward to catching up with our conference friends that we only see once a year, and we enjoying geeking out to the absolute max and talking about all the tech stuff we've been learning, the more obscure the better.
 That's a scary conversation for a beginner to interrupt.
 But it's also a conversation that's very difficult to abandon half-way through to answer some really basic questions;  and, not all beginners are charming and polite!